publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/452/m__us_usc_t5a_pl_95_452_s8G.md

             (C) with respect to the Federal Labor Relations Authority, such term means the members of the Authority (described under [section 7104 of title 5][/us/usc/t5/s7104], United States Code);

+            (D) with respect to the Committee for Purchase From People Who Are Blind or Severely Disabled, such term means the Chairman of the Committee for Purchase From People Who Are Blind or Severely Disabled;

-            (D) with respect to the National Archives and Records Administration, such term means the Archivist of the United States;
+            (E) with respect to the National Archives and Records Administration, such term means the Archivist of the United States;

-            (E) with respect to the National Credit Union Administration, such term means the National Credit Union Administration Board (described under section 102 of the Federal Credit Union Act ([12 U.S.C.
+            (F) with respect to the National Credit Union Administration, such term means the National Credit Union Administration Board (described under section 102 of the Federal Credit Union Act ([12 U.S.C.
 1752a][/us/usc/t12/s1752a]);  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 The semicolon probably should be preceded by another closing parenthesis. </sup></sup>

-            (F) with respect to the National Endowment of the Arts, such term means the National Council on the Arts;
+            (G) with respect to the National Endowment of the Arts, such term means the National Council on the Arts;

-            (G) with respect to the National Endowment for the Humanities, such term means the National Council on the Humanities; and
+            (H) with respect to the National Endowment for the Humanities, such term means the National Council on the Humanities; and

-            (H) with respect to the Peace Corps, such term means the Director of the Peace Corps;
+            (I) with respect to the Peace Corps, such term means the Director of the Peace Corps;

         (5) the term “Office of Inspector General” means an Office of Inspector General of a designated Federal entity; and